Building Location-Aware Applications

 Location data reveals patterns: where people live, work, visit regularly.
 Protect accordingly:

 - Access control: Limit who can view location data.
-Log access for audit.
+Log every access with an audit trail, including which user viewed whose location and when.

 - Retention: Automatic deletion after retention period.
+Delivery tracking data can typically be aggregated after 30 days.
+Field worker tracks after payroll processing.
 Don't keep data "just in case".

 Breach risk: A location data breach is particularly sensitive.
 Historical location data can reveal home addresses, workplace, daily routines, and personal associations.
 The reputational and legal exposure from a location data breach exceeds that of many other data types.